Eryholme railway station: History

 The station probably saw its greatest number of passengers during World War II as it was the drop off point for servicemen arriving at the nearby RAF Croft.
 After the war it was also used by railwaymen living in nearby cottages for which trains stopped there but were not advertised in the timetables.
 This arrangement continued until 1969 when services on the Richmond Branch were withdrawn.
+Passing the site today passengers on the East Coast Main Line would be hard pressed to pinpoint the location of Eryholme, as apart from some remains of the branch platforms, all signs of the station have been demolished.